Amid crypto turmoil, senators propose sweeping oversight

 - Kirsten GillibrandAmerican politician

-WASHINGTON (AP) — A bipartisan pair of senators has unveiled what would be the most wide-ranging legislative proposal to regulate cryptocurrencies and other digital assets, following a series of high-profile busts and failures.
+Wide-ranging bipartisan legislation unveiled Tuesday would regulate cryptocurrencies and other digital assets after a series of high-profile busts and failures.

 It’s unclear, though, whether the bill proposed by Sens.
-Kirsten Gillibrand, D-N.Y., and Cynthia Lummis, R-Wyo., can clear the hurdles of Congress, especially at a time of heightened partisanship ahead of midterm elections.
-The bill also comes as advocates for cryptocurrency have become bigger — and more free-spending — players in Washington.
+Kirsten Gillibrand (D-N.Y.) and Cynthia Lummis (R-Wyo.) can clear Congress, especially at a time of heightened partisanship ahead of the midterm elections.
+The bill also comes as cryptocurrency advocates have become bigger — and more free-spending — players in Washington.

-The bill unveiled Tuesday, called the Responsible Financial Innovation Act, proposes legal definitions of digital assets and virtual currencies; would require the IRS to adopt guidance on merchant acceptance of digital assets and charitable contributions; and would make a distinction between digital assets that are commodities or securities, which has not been done.
+The bill, called the Responsible Financial Innovation Act, proposes legal definitions of digital assets and virtual currencies; would require the Internal Revenue Service to adopt guidance on merchant acceptance of digital assets and charitable contributions; and would make a distinction between digital assets that are commodities or securities, which has not been done.

 The bill “creates regulatory clarity for agencies charged with supervising digital asset markets, provides a strong, tailored regulatory framework for stablecoins, and integrates digital assets into our existing tax and banking laws," Lummis said in an emailed statement.
 Stablecoins are a type of cryptocurrency pegged to a specific value, usually the U.S. dollar, another currency or gold.